CVE-2025-8088

 Impact

-The vulnerability enables attackers to achieve arbitrary code execution and establish persistence on targeted systems.
-The exploit has been used in targeted attacks against financial, manufacturing, defense, and logistics companies in Europe and Canada.
-Successful exploitation allows attackers to deploy various backdoors, including SnipBot variant, RustyClaw, and Mythic agent, potentially leading to unauthorized access and data theft (ESET Research, Hacker News).
+The vulnerability allows attackers to silently deploy malicious files when extracting seemingly benign archives, potentially leading to arbitrary code execution.
+The exploit was used in targeted attacks against financial, manufacturing, defense, and logistics companies in Europe and Canada.
+Successful exploitation could result in the deployment of various backdoors including SnipBot variant, RustyClaw, and Mythic agent, enabling attackers to execute commands and download additional malicious modules (ESET Research).

 Mitigation and workarounds